-- A self-service portal for exploring options available to the household - Where necessary, direct intervention will be undertaken to prevent homelessness - The market place will give each household a bespoke Accommodation Options Plan - Assistance will be available for those who find the website difficult to use.
+- A self-service portal for exploring options available to the household - Providing it is relatively inexpensive once it is set up on our website as it enables individuals to solve their own need by exploring the support available to them. - Where necessary, direct intervention will be undertaken to prevent homelessness - The market place will give each household a bespoke Accommodation Options Plan - Assistance will be available who find the website difficult to use.